urbanophile/urbanophile.github.io/content/Blog/updating_website_thoughts.md

 [[src](https://stackoverflow.com/a/59508010/1888465)]

-**Comment**: I think maybe you run into a problem here because you have a page but you want an article context.
-You have to also decide what to do with `index.html` and the blog focus part of the website.
+**Comment**:  You have to also decide what to do with `index.html` and the blog focus part of the website.

 ## How do I suppress the autogenerate category pages?